-A 30-team stadium tour needs memorabilia to commemorate the visit.
+A thirty-team stadium tour needs memorabilia to commemorate the visit.
 I planned to collect mini baseball bats from every Major League Baseball stadium.
 Then on the first leg of my tour starting at Citi Field in New York, my plans changed.
-Two kids seated in front of me each ate ice cream.
-The brothers both ate from a little baseball helmet even too small for their heads.
-I wanted ice cream.
+Two brothers seated in front of me each ate ice cream from a little baseball helmet even too small for their heads.
+I wanted that ice cream.
 I wanted that helmet.

 Soon I realized something important during each visit – the ice cream was different.
 Every stadium’s soft serve (so far) came in a helmet, but the experience varied.
-Taste, texture, and presentation all contributed to my purchase costing around eight American dollars.
-Forget about the waffle cone, the delicious mid-game treat fits best in the little helmet.
-Those helmets came home with me, and so did my thoughts on their flavours.
+Taste, texture, and presentation all contributed to my purchase costing around eight US dollars.
+Forget about the waffle cone, this delicious mid-game treat fits best in the little helmet.
+Those helmets came home with me, and so did my thoughts on the ice cream.

 Back home, the cold, fall evening didn’t ruin the smooth and rich ice cream at the Rogers Centre.
 A perfect vanilla flavour and creamy texture told me the Toronto Blue Jays know top notch soft serve ice cream.

 Though the Blue Jays don’t know how to manage food inventory.
 By the fifth inning, the food stand ran out of vanilla and chocolate swirl.
 Although not ideal, I still left amazed by their simple, yet tasty ice cream.

 The New York Yankees spent all their effort and money on building a competitive baseball team rather finding good ice cream.
 Grainy, bland ice cream tastes closer to eating cold, vanilla oatmeal.
 The chocolate section of the swirl lacked any flavour, like eating brown ice from a cup.
 I ate the rest of the ice cream to empty the helmet for my souvenir collection.